 The evaluation of the direct operational impact of a given electricity crisis scenario shall include at least the following elements:

-the impact estimated for each defined crisis scenarioin terms of the expected energy not served percentage (EENS%) and loss of load expectation (LOLE);
+the impact estimated for each defined crisis scenario as a result of simulation based on models (where possible) in terms of the expected energy not served percentage (EENS%) and loss of load expectation (LOLE);

-the classification(ranging from “insignificant” to “disastrous”), as defined in Appendix I.2.
+the classification derived from previous impact assessment (ranging from “insignificant” to “disastrous”), as defined in Appendix I.2.
 EENS% and LOLE shall be classified independently; and

 the derivation of the impact classification shall be documented allowing for retracing when the analysis is updated or verified.

 Electricity crisis scenarios are evaluated using the classification of likelihood and impact described in paragraphs 1 and 2.
-The overall crisis scenario rating is determined according to the table shown in Appendix I.3.
-The electricity crisis scenariorating, ranging from ’insignificant’ to ’disastrous’disastrous, is evaluated by combining the operational impact rating (resulting from EENS% and LOLE evaluation) and likelihood rating;
+The overall crisis scenario risk rating is determined according to the table shown in Appendix I.3.
+The electricity crisis scenario risk rating, ranging from ‘low’ to ’extremely high’, is evaluated by combining the operational impact rating (resulting from EENS% and LOLE evaluation) and likelihood rating;

-This crisis scenario rating, in combination with the cross-border dependency rating described in Article 9 and Appendix I.4, are used for the identification of regional electricity crisis scenarios, as described in Article 12.
+This crisis scenario risk rating, in combination with the cross-border dependency rating described in Article 9 and Appendix I.4, are used for the identification of regional electricity crisis scenarios, as described in Article 12.

+ENTSO-E should provide guidance for a harmonized evaluation of the elements mentioned in Paragraph 1 of this article and Article 5.

 Article 8 Methods for the evaluation of the likelihood and impact of a crisis

-During electricity crisis scenario identification and evaluation, either a probabilistic or a deterministic method of evaluating the likelihood and impact of a crisis shall be used.
-A probabilistic method shall be favoured over a deterministic one where appropriate.
-ENTSO-E shall propose the use of a scenario-specific method (or methods) for evaluating the likelihood and impact measures relevant to the particular scenario and the nature of its uncertainty when appropriate.
-Such a method shall be identified by ENTSO-E not later than six months prior to the mandatory update of the regional crisis scenarios in accordance with Article 5(7) of RP Regulation.
+During electricity crisis scenario evaluation, a quantitative or qualitative method of evaluating the likelihood and impact of a crisis shall be used.
+A quantitative method, based on available models and data, should be favoured over a qualitative approach that often relies on expert judgement techniques.
+ENTSO-E may propose the use of a scenario-specific method (or methods) for evaluating the likelihood and impact measures relevant to the particular scenario and the nature of its uncertainty when appropriate.

-No later than 12 months following the publication of the report as described in Article 15, ENTSO-E shall publish a report assessing whether there would be the need for the development of necessary computational methods and tools to be used as a pan-European method for the assessment of regional electricity crisis scenarios.

-Following the publication of this report, ENTSO-E shall assess its results and consider whether significant new information has become available.
-If so, ENTSO-E shall update and improve the methodology in accordance with Article 5 (7) of the RP Regulation.

-Once the tools and methods are implemented and made available by ENTSO-E, TSOs shall use them in future evaluations of crisis scenarios, for which they were designed.

-Until the methods and tools are developed and made available in accordance with paragraph 3, the TSOs shall evaluate the likelihood and impact of a crisis for their Member State using the best method available to them at the time of evaluation.
+Until appropriate methods and tools become available, the TSOs shall evaluate the likelihood and impact of a crisis for their Member State using the best method available to them at the time of evaluation (favouring model-based simulations whenever possible).

 Article 9 Evaluation of cross-border dependencies

-For each electricity crisis scenario described, the TSOs shall analyse the cross-border dependencies with other TSOs
+For each electricity crisis scenario described, the TSOs shall analyse the cross-border dependencies in coordination with other impacted TSOs and RCC(s) of the system operation region(s) they have been designated to with taking into account:

+Direct impact of a crisis on other TSO’s control area for events such as loss of multiple interconnectors or internal lines of cross-border importance, loss of significant generating units and/or critical loads, lack of adequacy.

+Indirect impact of a crisis by applying remedial actions and/or mitigating measures with the cross-border significance whether acting on generation, load, net transfer capacity and/or grid topology.

-through two perspectives:
+The evaluation shall be done through two perspectives:

-as an aggravating input for the scenario, if the crisis prevents other TSOs from offering necessary support, either in active or reactive power, incounter trading or redispatch;
+as an aggravating input for the scenario, for example, if the crisis prevents other TSOs from offering necessary support, either in active or reactive power, through countertrading or redispatching;

-as a national output of the regional electricity crisis scenario, if the crisis prevents the TSO from offering support to other TSOs, either in active or reactive power, in counter trading or redispatch.
+as a national output of the regional electricity crisis scenario, for example, if the crisis prevents the TSO from offering support to other TSOs, either in active or reactive power, through counter trading or redispatching.